Sheyin/Lurky/README.md

 <b>Python main.py</b> or if there are multiple python installations, <b>Python3 main.py</b>.

 ## Features:
-### Greets people automatically or responds to parting messages, with different responses based on time
+### Greets people automatically or responds to parting messages
-- This has been customized respond to my particular community's greetings.
+- This has been customized respond to my particular community's greetings. ("hello", "hi", "nn", "bye", etc)
 - Lurky will look at the time, and give a time-appropriate response to the greeting/parting message.
 Sometimes he even uses emotes.
 ### Responds to a several !commands:
 - __!help__ (optional parameter: specific command): Summarizes the available commands.
 If a specific command is given, ex. "!help !quote", it will give more detailed information on that command and provide usage information.